JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Option 2.
 Configure SKIE {initial-collapse-state="collapsed"}

+> We recommend using the latest version of the library.
+> Check the [SKIE repository](https://github.com/touchlab/SKIE/releases) to see if a newer version of the plugin is available.
+>
+{type="note"}

 To set up the library, in `shared/build.gradle.kts`, specify the SKIE plugin and click the **Sync** button.

 ```kotlin